-Wiley CFA Review (formerly Elan Guides) is one of the more popular prep courses available for aspiring Certified Financial Analysts.
+Wiley CFA Review (formerly Elan Guides) is one of the prep courses available for aspiring Certified Financial Analysts.
 It offers a fully integrated learning system with packages at different pricing levels.
-We love this CFA course because of the tremendous value it offers, and the thorough video lectures are a big benefit, too.
-Check out our popular Wiley CFA discounts below.
+We like this CFA course because of the value it offers, although it is a bit pricey.

 Disclosure: The I Pass Team may earn a small amount of compensation if you purchase from our links; our team uses these revenues to maintain the site and produce awesome free content just for you!